-Food Standards Australia New Zealand is a bi-national Government agency which develops and administers the Australia New Zealand Food Standards Code.
+Food Standards Australia New Zealand is a Government agency which develops and administers the Australia New Zealand Food Standards Code.
 The Code regulates the use of ingredients, processing aids, colourings, additives, vitamins and minerals.
 The code also covers the composition of some foods e.g. dairy, meat and beverages as well as standards developed by new technologies such as genetically modified foods.
 We are also responsible for labelling for both packaged and unpackaged food, including specific mandatory warnings or advisory labels.

 In Australia, FSANZ has broader coverage and prepares standards across the food supply chain.
 We develop standards for primary production and processing and for food hygiene.
 We also set residue limits for agricultural and veterinary products.
 In New Zealand, these activities are undertaken by the New Zealand Ministry for Primary Industries.
 FSANZ develops standards in consultation with other government agencies and stakeholders, the Australia and New Zealand Ministerial Forum on Food Regulation sets policy guidelines for the development of food standards by FSANZ.

 FSANZ also has many other functions in Australia including coordinating food surveillance and food recall systems, conducting research and supporting the Department of Agriculture in its duty to inspect imported foods.

 Our ultimate goal is to ensure Australia and New Zealand have a safe food supply and well-informed consumers.

 - provide advice on food compliance issues

 - regulate therapeutic goods e.g. medicines and complementary medicines